 Challenges such as ethical considerations and data quality persist, but future trends indicate promising advancements driven by emerging technologies and integration with other domains.
 By embracing AI and ML responsibly, we can unlock their potential to revolutionize industries and address societal challenges.

-1 thought on “What is the difference between Artificial Intelligence and Machine Learning?”
+2 thoughts on “What is the difference between Artificial Intelligence and Machine Learning?”

 Can you be more specific about the content of your article?
 After reading it, I still have some doubts.
 Hope you can help me.